nimrossum/nimrossum/README.md

 ## [About me](#about-me)

-🕸️ I started programming in 2010.
+🌍 I live in Frederiksberg, Denmark 🇩🇰

 📚 I am currently studying a MSc. in Computer Science at the [IT University of Copenhagen](https://en.itu.dk) (2023 - 2026)

-🇨🇿 I Studied a semester abroad at Charles University in Spring 2024

 ✅ I have completed a BSc. in Software Development at the [IT University of Copenhagen](https://en.itu.dk) (2019)

+🇨🇿 I studied a semester abroad at Charles University in Spring 2024

-🌍 I live in Frederiksberg, Denmark 🇩🇰
+🕸️ I started programming in 2010.

 ❓ Ask me about [React](https://react.dev/), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) and [Git](https://git-scm.com/)